Nation of Islam: Reception and influence

-At the start of the 21st century, Barrett called the NOI "one of the most visible and controversial black religions", while in the 1990s Gardell termed it the "most renowned and controversial" of the African American Muslim groups.
+The sociologist of religion David V. Barrett called the NOI "one of the most visible and controversial black religions", while Gardell termed it the "most renowned and controversial" of the African American Muslim groups.
 According to the black studies scholar Malachi D. Crawford, the NOI became "perhaps the most influential African American religious community in the twentieth century".

-Various groups have broken from the Nation during its history, including Clarence 13X's Five-Percent Nation, Silas Muhammad's Original Nation of Islam, and Solomon Muhammad's United Nation of Islam.
-The NOI has also influenced the development of other religious movements, including the Nuwaubian Nation, whose founder and leader, Dwight York, claimed that Elijah Muhammad had heralded his own arrival much as John the Baptist heralded the arrival of Jesus in Christian belief.
+Various groups have broken from the Nation, including Clarence 13X's Five-Percent Nation, Silas Muhammad's Original Nation of Islam, and Solomon Muhammad's United Nation of Islam.
+The NOI has also influenced the development of other religions, including the Nuwaubian Nation, whose founder, Dwight York, claimed that Elijah Muhammad had heralded his own arrival.
 Influences from the NOI have also been argued for the Word of Faith movement.

-The black studies scholar Priscilla McCutcheon noted that although the NOI remained comparatively small, it had "a wide discursive reach", while in 1996 Gardell commented that its influence among black youth "far exceeds" its membership.
-Among those influenced by it have been hip hop and rap artists like Public Enemy, Ice Cube, Kam, The Skinny Boys, and Sister Souljah.
-The Nation has cultivated a sense of pride among many African Americans, and its role in confronting gang violence, drugs, and poverty within African American communities has earned it respect.
-The sociologist A.A.
-Akom opined that the NOI had a reputation among African Americans of "speaking truth to power"; a 1994 Time/CNN poll found that two-thirds of African Americans who knew of Farrakhan viewed him favorably.
-Similarly positive assessments of the Nation have been observed among black communities in Britain.

 Despite reticence from the Nation itself during much of its history, the group has been the subject of much scholarly attention.
 Initial research, largely undertaken by historians and sociologists in the late 1950s and 1960s, was often hostile or dismissive; research influenced by disciplines like religious studies and gender studies followed later.